Li-Lab-SUSTech/li-lab-sustech.github.io/_pages/about.md

 <body align="justify">

 ## News about the laboratory
-* Welcome the new research assistant Zeyu Xi! -- 2022.06.13
+* Welcome our new research assistant Zeyu Xi! -- 2022.06.13
-* Welcome the new research assistant Jingwen Zhang!--2022.06.08
+* Welcome our new research assistant Jingwen Zhang!--2022.06.08
 * DMO PSF paper is out at Optics Letters!
 Congratulations Shuang Fu!--2022.06.08
 * globLoc paper is out at Nature Communications!
 Congratulations Wei Shi!--2022.06.06